lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     Run the same simulation in the NVE ensemble and extract the energy over time.
 Is the energy conserved over time (as usaully expected)?

-.. admonition:: Hints (click to reveal)
-    :class: dropdown

-    Using a smaller value for the timestep gives better energy conservation.

 Non-equilibrium simulation
 --------------------------